idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

     sudo ./install.sh
 ```

-At this point the rootfs is fully configured.
-We now generate a helper script which sets up the board and rootfs target device while passing all command line arguments to the underlying `flash.sh`.
+At this point the root filesystem is fully configured.
+We now generate a helper script which sets up the board and `rootfs` target device while passing all command line arguments to the underlying `flash.sh`.

 ```dockerfile
 WORKDIR /Linux_for_Tegra